Home Contact Bio and Online Writings Books, CD, and DVD Black Magnolias Photo Gallery Links

 of Archie Manning and Walter Payton

-where some like peanut better more than jelly.
+where some like peanut butter more than jelly.

 Or, when the pork politics of “good ole boy” kick backs